robmarkcole/HASS-Deepstack-face/README.md

 **Note** that by default the component will **not** automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation.

-## Face detection & recognition
-Deepstack [face recognition](https://deepstackpython.readthedocs.io/en/latest/facerecognition.html) counts faces (detection) and (optionally) will recognise them if you have trained your Deepstack using the `deepstack_teach_face` service (takes extra time).
+Deepstack [face recognition](https://docs.deepstack.cc/face-recognition/index.html) counts faces (detection) and (optionally) will recognize them if you have trained your Deepstack using the `deepstack_teach_face` service (takes extra time).
 Configuring `detect_only = True` results in faster processing than recognition mode, but any trained faces will not be listed in the `matched_faces` attribute.
 An event `image_processing.detect_face` is fired for each detected face.

 The `deepstack_face` component adds an `image_processing` entity where the state of the entity is the total number of faces that are found in the camera image.
-Recognised faces are listed in the entity `matched faces` attribute.
+Recognized faces are listed in the entity `matched faces` attribute.
 The component can optionally save snapshots of the processed images.
 If you would like to use this option, you need to create a folder where the snapshots will be stored.
 The folder should be in the same folder where your `configuration.yaml` file is located.
 In the example below, we have named the folder `snapshots`.

 Add to your Home-Assistant config:
 ```yaml